-Anyone can apply for a licence to dive on Designated Wreck Sites.
+Anyone can apply for a licence to dive on a Protected Wreck Site.

-For sites in English, Welsh and Northern Irish waters, forms can be obtained from:
+For sites in Welsh and Northern Irish waters, forms can be obtained from:

 For Scotland, please note that Historic Marine Protected Areas have replaced section 1 of the Protection of Wrecks Act 1973 for the designation of historic shipwrecks in Scottish territorial waters.

 Applying to dive on a Protected Wreck Site

 When an application is received it is considered by Historic England, who will in turn recommend to the Secretary of State whether or not a licence should be granted.

 You can find out more about applying to dive on a protected wreck site by reading Accessing England's Protected Wreck Sites: Guidance for Divers and Archaeologists 2015 available to download from below:

 Historic England may also recommend that certain conditions are attached.